alvarosaurus/UML-ODM-to-OWL-XML/README.md

 # UML-ODM-to-OWL-XML
 A script that converts UML Ontology Definition Metamodel (ODM) files into XML Web Ontology Language (OWL) files.

-## Introduction
-Ontologies are abstract representations of specific domains of the real world: these representations are constructed by naming relevant concepts and identifying the constraints that rule their use; as ontologies embody shared human knowledge in a machine-readable format, they are the cornerstones of knowledge- management and retrieval (Studer, Benjamins and Fensel, 1998).

-UML (unified modelling language) provides a set of standardized diagrammatic notations to conceptualize a system design.
-UML can be extended through "profiles", allowing to customize basic UML notations for specific tasks.
-Profiles consist mainly of a collection of "stereotypes", used to tag UML elements, allowing to apply specific constraints to these elements.

-The Ontology Design Metamodel (ODM) is a UML profile intended for designing ontologies.
-An ontology can be modelled in a UML class diagram: classes, attributes and associations can be tagged using the stereotypes provided by the ODM profile.
-These stereotypes are documented in the section "ODM profile".
-Example models are provided in the directory test/testdata (see section "Prerequisites" for how to open the files).

 ## Prerequisites
 * Python 3.
 * To install the necessary Python packages, do: `pip3 install -r requirements.txt`